jdhao/blog_source/centos_nvim_install_use_guide_en.md

 implementation details.
 We can use [jedi-vim](https://github.com/davidhalter/jedi-vim) to achieve this.
 Actually, jedi-vim can also do code auto-completion.
-Since we have installed deoplete and deoplete-jedi, we can disable code completion and only use the code jumpt function of jedi-vim.
+Since we have installed deoplete and deoplete-jedi, we can disable code completion and only use the code jump function of jedi-vim.
 Install jedi-vim with vim-plug:

 ```